scottstanie/scottstanie.github.io/_posts/articles/2021-01-08-interactive-offline-python-plotting.md

 categories: articles
 ---

-I recently had a small visualization that I wanted to do: Given a 3D stack of images, make a plot of the images with the ability to interactively flip through back and forth.
-Also, I wanted to be able to have it work on a static site like Github Pages.
+I recently had a small visualization that I wanted to do: Given a 3D stack of images, make a plot of the images with the ability to interactively flip through the stack.
+Also, I wanted to be able to have it work on a static site like Github Pages (e.g. this site).

-This seems like any good, popular programming language would be able to do this, but many of the web-based visualizations are written with Javascript... and I didn't want to learn more javascript if it wasn't necessary.
+I thought this seemed like a reasonable expectation of any good programming language, especially the most popular data science language.
+There's certainly others asking the [same](https://stackoverflow.com/questions/22739592/how-to-embed-an-interactive-matplotlib-plot-in-a-webpage) [questions](https://stackoverflow.com/questions/39334338/jupyter-embed-live-interactive-widgets) as me, and [years of talk of making this easy to do](https://github.com/jupyter-widgets/ipywidgets/issues/16).
-Also, my search was geared pretty specifically towards images and geospatial data.
-If you just want some bar graphs with sliders, theres a bunch of ways to do that ([Altair](https://altair-viz.github.io/) is probably the easiest to make work in a static page).
+Note that my search was geared specifically towards images and geospatial data;

-But for those like me, and the others asking the [same](https://stackoverflow.com/questions/22739592/how-to-embed-an-interactive-matplotlib-plot-in-a-webpage) [questions](https://stackoverflow.com/questions/39334338/jupyter-embed-live-interactive-widgets), here's what I found.
+if I just wanted some bar charts with sliders, I would have stuck with the embedding functionality of something like [Altair](https://altair-viz.github.io/) (or one of the other 5 options below).

+Turns out that my decision to stick with Python only and avoid Javascript made this into quite the scavenger hunt.
+You can see below how many Python plotting libraries it took before I found what I wanted.
+This isn't trying to be a full comparison of the libraries (I have no desire to do that).
+I only hope that I'll get to spare somebody else the tedium of trying 15 plotting demos.

 ## Final choices:

-To skip all the searching I did, here are the winners for me:
+Skipping to the winners, here were my favorites:

 - Best for 2d: [HoloViews](holoviews.org)
     - Very simple for working with stacks of images.
     - Easy to save offline in a static HTML embedding.
     - Pretty intuitive if you've gotten into xarray already (like, really into it.
-Still took me a least an hour to figure out the example below with moderate familiarity).
+I'm moderately familiar, but it still took me a least an hour to figure out my example below.)
 - Best for 3d: [ipyvolume](https://ipyvolume.readthedocs.io/en/latest/?badge=latest)
     - Uses ipywidgets, threejs, webgl, and other cool Javascript libraries so you don't have to.
     - Still makes it easy to save offline (although it will have a large .html file size)